More dates

 Join us for the renowned Secondary Schools Day at Byron Writers Festival, held at the festival site in Bangalow.

-Through six engaging sessions, students will be invigorated by rich conversations about writing and storytelling, fantasy worlds and outer space, inner demons and strange spirits, human reckonings and inspiring futures.
+Through five engaging sessions, students will be invigorated by rich conversations about writing and storytelling, fantasy worlds and outer space, inner demons and strange spirits, human reckonings and inspiring futures.

-Featuring YA authors Lili Wilkinson and Graham Akhurst, comedian Steph Tisdell, astrophysicist Lisa Harvey-Smith, short story writer Mykaela Saunders and poet Luka Lesson, students will enjoy their own Byron Writers Festival experience with author signings, books available to buy, as well as food and drink options.
+Featuring YA authors Lili Wilkinson and Graham Akhurst, comedian Steph Tisdell, astrophysicist Lisa Harvey-Smith and short story writer Mykaela Saunders, students will enjoy their own Byron Writers Festival experience with author signings, books available to buy, as well as food and drink options.

 Learn among the trees at the Bangalow Showground for Byron Writers Festival’s Secondary School Day, tailored for high school students of any grade level.